-CAMARILLO, California — A national survey says the average price of a gallon of regular gasoline has dropped 2 cents over the last two weeks, to $3.46, bringing the decline to 25 cents over the last 11 weeks.
+CAMARILLO, California — A national survey reveals the average price of regular gasoline has plunged another 12 cents a gallon over the past two weeks, to $2.72.

 Industry analyst Trilby Lundberg said Sunday that the decline continues a nationwide trend.

 Lundberg says lower crude oil prices are continuing to drive prices down, along with an abundant oil supply and the rising value of the U.S. dollar.

 The highest-priced gas in the Lower 48 states was found in San Francisco at $3.04 a gallon.
 The lowest was in Albuquerque at $2.38 a gallon.

 California's lowest average was in Sacramento, $2.80 a gallon.

 The average price for midgrade gas in the U.S. is $2.96.
 For premium it's $3.12.